Topics Map > LMS > Canvas

-- Complete a video quiz within four hours once they start it,
+- Complete a video quiz within four hours of starting it,

-- Complete it before the assignment's due date and "available until" date and time, and
+- Complete it before the assignment's due date and available until date and time,

-- Make sure they click the "Submit" button at the end of the video quiz.
+- Verify they click the Submit button at the end of the video quiz.

-Students using iOS devices with a mobile browser will have trouble viewing Interactive Video Quiz (IVQ) assignments.
-The best practice is for the student to use Chrome or Firefox on Windows or macOS.
+- Students using iOS devices with a mobile browser will have trouble viewing Interactive Video Quiz (IVQ) assignments.
+Workarounds include asking the student to use the Chrome or Firefox on Windows or macOS.
 Alternately iOS users can use the Canvas Student app, or Safari to login to Canvas and follow the workaround described in Kaltura/Canvas - Known Issue - "Browser Cookies Issue" message - Enabling third party cookies to view the IVQ assignment in Canvas on iOS.

 If after reading the above issues with Kaltura video quizzes you'd still like to integrate them with your Canvas course, follow the directions below:

 Adding a Kaltura video quiz as a Canvas course assignment